 Not minor if: The operator incorrectly performed tasks that impacted the ability of an IROFS to perform its intended safety function; or when interviewed, the operator did not have a clear understanding of his/her assigned IROFS-related duties.

-Example f: The inspectors identified during a walkdown that the differential pressure readings for ventilation high-efficiency particulate air (HEPA) filters were outside their normal operational band.
+Example 1f: The inspectors identified during a walkdown that the differential pressure readings for ventilation high-efficiency particulate air (HEPA) filters were outside their normal operational band.
 The operating procedure requires the operators to log the readings once per shift.
 The primary safety concerns are failure to detect a filter breakthrough (low differential pressure) or filter overloading (high differential pressure).
 The inspector reviewed the latest operator logs and determined that the operators had failed to log the readings during the previous two shifts.
 Procedure use and adherence was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (procedure use and adherence) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.